eddiegaeta/Powershell/README.md

 # Powershell
 A collection of powershell scripts
-This is small sample of generalized scripts that I've worked on previously
+This is small sample of generalized scripts that I've worked on

 Hey all!
 Please feel free to drop me an email at eddiegaeta@gmail.com if you like what you see!